KDE/kube/docs/project.md

 Should the team not be able to reach consensus, the team lead makes the final decision.

-NOTE: We should probably have a phabricator board for open decisions.

 ## Planning
-All planning happens on the [KDE Phabricator instance](https://phabricator.kde.org/project/view/43/).
+All planning happens on the [KDE Phabricator instance](https://phabricator.kde.org/tag/kube/).

 ## Releases / Milestones
 Releases will follow achieved milestones.
 Milestones are assembled from tasks on the roadmap.